 - Hence, you can show Excel Metadata by utilizing the Excel Document Inspector After that, from the Properties option, you can create metadata which has been shown in method 1.

-Method 3: Utilizing Properties Wizard to Create Metadata in Excel
+Method 3: Using Properties Wizard to Create Metadata in Excel

 In this approach, we’ll use the Properties wizard.
 Follow the below steps to understand the matter better.